Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Proof of Theorem

 where $P_{\btheta_1,(\bX,Y)|\xi_0,\bmu^{\bot}}=Q_{\btheta_1|\xi_0,\bmu^{\bot}}\otimes P_{\bX,Y}$ and $Q_{\btheta_1|\xi_0,\bmu^{\bot}}$ denotes the marginal distribution of $\btheta_1$ under parameters $(\xi_0,\bmu^{\bot})$.

-In the following, we derive the closed form expressions of the mutual information and KL-divergence in \eqref{Eq:last line of gen_1 bound}.
+In the following, we derive closed-form expressions of the mutual information and KL-divergence in \eqref{Eq:last line of gen_1 bound}.
 For any $j\in[1:m]$: \begin{itemize}[leftmargin= 10 pt] \item \textbf{Calculate $I_{\xi_0,\bmu^{\bot}}(\btheta_1; \bX'_j,\hatY_j')$:} For arbitrary random variables $X$ and $U$, we define the {\em disintegrated conditional differential entropy} of $X$ given $U$ as